 Version 1 White Paper - HTML

-- IMS Guidelines for Developing Accessible Learning Applications
+- 1EdTech Guidelines for Developing Accessible Learning Applications

-- IMS Guidelines for Developing Accessible Learning Applications (Italian Translation)
+- 1EdTech Guidelines for Developing Accessible Learning Applications (Italian Translation)

 Version 1 White Paper- PDF